You have successfully subscribed to the Testkube newsletter.

 There are common types of test that you can run with any application, but microservices architecture that run on Kubernetes introduce a new set of scenarios that need to be tested as well, making the list of the types of tests you can run for your microservices architecture longer.

-Here's a list of test types:
+Here's a comprehensive list of test types for Kubernetes microservices:

 Unit Tests: These tests focus on individual components or functions of a microservice.
 They are usually performed during the development phase and don't involve Kubernetes.